Volkswagen maintenance: cost, plans and service schedule

 To give you an idea of what regular maintenance might cost you, we got estimates for various maintenance services on a 2019 Tiguan.
 Your costs may vary based on your location and vehicle.

 Volkswagen doesn’t leave customers to fend for themselves entirely, though.
-All new VW vehicles include Carefree Coverage, which provides two years or 20,000 miles of free maintenance.
+All new VW vehicles include Carefree Coverage, which provides 2 years/20,000 miles of free maintenance.

 Volkswagen repair costs